alemanek/mongo-aggregate-builder/README.md

 # mongo-aggregate-builder
 Library for building mongo aggregate expressions.
+Still a work in progress.